checkly/docs.checklyhq.com/site/content/learn/playwright/interaction/clicking-and-typing.md

     parent: "Interaction"
 ---

-Users normally access most website functionality through clicks, keystrokes etc. Playwright and Puppeteer allow us to replicate these events by referencing elements on the page using [CSS selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
+Users normally access most website functionality through clicks, keystrokes etc. Playwright allows us to replicate these events by referencing elements on the page using [User-first Selectors](https://www.checklyhq.com/blog/playwright-user-first-selectors/).

 <!-- more -->